mvolkmann/blog/src/smalltalk/30-development-environment.md

 open the World menu and select "Windows...Restore all Windows".
 This does not update windows to use a newly selected theme.

+## Workspace Windows

+Workspaces provide a place for experimenting with code.

+Pressing cmd-s in Workspace prompts for a file name where the contents will be saved.
+The file will be created in the `Cuis-Smalltalk-Dev-UserFiles` directory.
+This file can be shared with others.
+To load the file contents into a new Workspace in a future session, open a "File List" window, select the file, right-click the file, and select "workspace with contents".

 ## Transcript Windows

 Transcript windows are not scrollable,